kmcelwee/fsi-web-scraping-seminar/seminar-1/index.md

 **July 16, 2021 (1:30-4pm)**

-By the end of this seminar, I hope that you'll be able to request data from APIs, specifically Twitter, transform data between data formats, and develop research questions.
+By the end of this seminar, I hope that you'll be able to request data from APIs, specifically Twitter, transform data between data formats, and develop appropriate research questions.
 We'll also explore the limitations of data-driven research in answering those research questions.